koyorikoyote/Net-Demo/README.md

 # C# Web Application and PDF auto-generation tool
 Developed with .Net Core 7 Framework and C#.
-This is a complete Web Application Demo with user permission handling and database interaction modules.
+This is a complete Web Application Demo for managing Staff Employee Information with Microsoft Active Directory lookup, user permission handling and database interaction modules.
 Includes an automated PDF generation feature for displaying Staff Seating Plan arrangements in the office space.